ModelarData/ModelarDB-RS/docs/user/README.md

 4. Move `modelardbd`, `modelardbm`, and `modelardb` from the `target` directory to any directory.

 ## Usage
+ModelarDB includes two binaries that can be deployed individually or together to support different use cases.
+`modelardbd` is a server that can be deployed in either *edge* or *cloud* mode and supports ingesting, compressing, and querying time series. `modelardbm` is a manager that can be deployed to manage a cluster of `modelardbd` edge and cloud instances.
+Specifically, `modelardbm` is responsible for keeping the database schema and access to external components consistent across all `modelardbd` instances in the cluster.
+Furthermore, `modelardbm` implements the [Arrow Flight RPC protocol](https://arrow.apache.org/docs/format/Flight.html#downloading-data) for querying data from the cluster, thus providing a single, workload-balanced, interface for querying data from all `modelardbd` instances in the cluster.

-`modelardbd` supports two execution modes, *edge* and *cloud*.
-For storage, `modelardbd` uses local storage and an Amazon S3-compatible or Azure Blob Storage object store (optional in edge mode).
+For storage, `modelardbd` uses local storage and an Amazon S3-compatible or Azure Blob Storage object store.
 The execution mode dictates where queries are executed.
 When `modelardbd` is deployed in edge mode, it executes queries against local storage and when it is deployed in cloud mode, it executes queries against the object store.
-For both deployment modes, `modelardbd` automatically compresses the ingested time series using multiple different types of models and continuously transfers this compressed representation from local storage to the object store.
-Be aware that sharing metadata between multiple instances of `modelardbd` is currently under development, thus only the instance of `modelardbd` that ingested a time series can currently query it.

 ### Start Server
 To run `modelardbd` in edge mode using only local storage, i.e., without transferring the ingested time series to an